dar7an/BigBucks/README.md

 ## Project Overview

 BigBucks is a stock trading simulation application.
 It allows users to simulate buying and selling stocks with virtual money.
-The application uses real-time stock data from the Alpha Advantage API.
+The application uses real-time stock data from the AlphaVantage API.

 ### Prerequisites